yu-ming-chen/tp/docs/DeveloperGuide.md

 ![ListBudgetCommand Sequence Diagram](diagrams/commandsPlantUML/diagram/ListExpenditureCommand.png)

-Figure 4.3.5.3.1.: Sequence diagram for list expenditure command in budget page view.
+Figure 4.3.5.3.1.: Sequence diagram of the `ListExpenditureCommand`.

 >Lifelines with a destroy marker (X) should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.